bloominstituteoftechnology/team-builder/README.md

 ## Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

+- Follow the steps above to edit members.
+This is difficult to do, and the architecture is tough.
+But it is a great skill to practice!
+Pay attention the the implementation details, and to the architecture.
+There are many ways to accomplish this.
+When you finish, can you think of another way?

 - Build another layer of your App so that you can keep track of multiple teams, each with their own encapsulated list of team members.